-Course Name Course Number Required Prerequisite(s) Course Description Business Management 7401 Business Information Management II Recommended Grade Level: 11 or 12 Credit: 1 Certification Offered: Microsoft Office Expert Word/Excel Do you have what it takes to run a business?
+Course Name Course Number Required Prerequisite(s) Course Description Business Management 7401 Business Information Management II Recommended Grade Level: 11 or 12 Credit: 1 Certification Offered: NOCTI General Management Do you have what it takes to run a business?
 Learn the ins and outs of staffing issues.
 Who gets hired and who gets fired?
 Plan, organize, direct, and lead your business using marketing, financial, and ethical strategies and learn what it takes to make management decisions.
 Students will incorporate a broad base of knowledge that includes the legal, managerial, marketing, financial, and ethical dimensions of business to make appropriate management decisions.

-Course Name Course Number Required Prerequisite(s) Course Description Practicum in Business Management 7333W Business Management Recommended Grade Level: 12 Credits: 2 Certification Offered: Microsoft Office Expert Word/Excel Students must complete an interest form for enrollment and attend a meeting with the instructor.
-Students will participate in a teacher- approved training station (offsite, paid, or unpaid) for continuation in this course; must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience working at least 10 Practicum in Business Management is designed to give students supervised practical application of previously studied knowledge and skills.
-Practicum experiences occur in a paid or unpaid arrangement and a variety of locations appropriate to the nature and level of experience.
-Implement personal and interpersonal skills.
-Apply technical skills to address business applications of emerging technologies.
+Course Required Course Name Course Description Prerequisite(s) Number Recommended Grade Level: 12 Credits: 2 Students must complete an interest form for enrollment and attend a meeting with the instructor.
+Students will participate in a teacherapproved training station (offsite, paid, or unpaid) for continuation in this course; must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience working at least 10 Practicum in Business Management is designed to give students supervised practical application of previously studied knowledge and skills.
+Practicum experiences occur in a paid or unpaid arrangement and a variety of locations Practicum in Business appropriate to the nature and level of experience.
+7333W Business Management Implement personal and interpersonal skills.
+Apply Management technical skills to address business applications of emerging technologies.
 Develop a foundation in the economic, financial, technological, international, social, and ethical aspects of business to become competent consumers, employees, and entrepreneurs.
 Apply reading, writing, computing, communication, and reasoning skills to the business environment based on knowledge from legal, managerial, marketing, financial, ethical, and international dimension of business.
 Industry certification testing is offered to all students meeting testing requirement; see teacher for details.